It appeared that Lucifer won the very first match when he lured humanity into a death trap.

 - But thanks be to God, which giveth us the victory through our Lord Jesus Christ.
 Therefore, my beloved brethren, be ye stedfast, unmoveable, always abounding in the work of the Lord [in the now.] ( I Corinthians 15:24-26, 55-58)

 “O LORD, thou art my God; I will exalt thee, I will praise thy name; for thou hast done wonderful things; thy counsels of old are faithfulness and truth…For thou hast been

 - a strength to the needy in his distress,

 - a refuge from the storm,

 - a shadow from the heat, when the blast of the terrible ones is as a storm against the wall…

 - swallow up death in victory…

 - wipe away tears from off all faces;

-- take away from off all the earth [the rebuke of his people]:
+- take away from off all the earth [the opposition to his people]:

 And it shall be said in that day, Lo, this is our God; we have waited for him, and he will save us: this is the LORD; we have waited for him, we will be glad and rejoice in his salvation.”
 (Isaiah 25:1-9)